microsoft/OpenAIWorkshop/scenarios/prompt_engineering/01_Prompt_Introduction.md

-# Introduction to Prompt Engineering
+# Exercise 5A: Introduction to Prompt Engineering (Read-Only)
 ## Topics

 - [What is a prompt?](#what-is-a-prompt)